nramenta/flow/README.md

     {{ upper(title) }}

-You can chain helpers just like you would chain function calls in PHP:
+You can chain helpers just like you can chain function calls in PHP:

     {{ nl2br(upper(trim(my_data))) }}